spatie/vue-pjax/README.md

 **Work in progress**

-Vue components and directives to progressively enhance your page with PJAX.
+Vue components and directives to progressively enhance your site with PJAX.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).